-Pereira, João N./Zenthöfer, Jochen (2017).
+Citation: Pereira, João N./Zenthöfer, Jochen (2017).
 Einführung in das luxemburgische Recht.
-C.H.Beck, pp. 51-57.
+München, pp. 51-57.

 Score 8 Party financing and electoral campaign financing are monitored by the Electoral Commission.
 Registered parties have upper limits regarding election campaign financing (including by-elections).
-Upper limits for anonymous donations as well as donations from abroad are comparatively low (NZD1500).
-The long-standing publicprivate mix of party financing continues to draw criticism.
+Upper limits for anonymous donations as well as donations from abroad are comparatively low (NZD 1,500).
+The long-standing public-private mix of party financing continues to draw criticism.
 Private funding in particular is criticized for being insufficiently transparent and unfair to less well-off parties or smaller parties lacking access to parliamentary sources of personnel and funding.
-According to a research report published in late 2017, more than half of all donations over NZD1500 in 2011-2016 came as donations of NZD15,000 or more.
+According to a research report published in late 2017, more than half of all donations over NZD 1,500 in 2011-2016 came as donations of NZD 15,000 or more.
 Unsurprisingly, the National party received more donations than Labour, NZ First and the Greens combined, mainly due to the large number of donations of more than NZD5,000.
-In October 2018, the Justice Minister announced that his government would consider changing the political funding rules, including lowering the threshold for anonymous donations (NZD1000), introducing a cap for individual donations (NZD35,000) and banning overseas donations.
-Yet, it is important to distinguish private donations (made primarily by individual donors) from parliamentary funding.
-For example, NZ First received NZD0.3 million in donations, but NZD11.5 million in parliamentary funding in the fiscal year 2017-2018.
+In October 2018, the Justice Minister announced that his government would consider changing the political funding rules, including lowering the threshold for anonymous donations (NZD 1,000), introducing a cap for individual donations (NZD 35,000) and banning overseas donations.
+The latter proposal came amid allegations of Chinese interference in New Zealand politics (i.e., in October 2018, Simon Bridges - leader of the National party - was accused of concealing an NZD 100,000 donation from a Chinese businessman with strong links to Beijing).